 - laid back on the beach

-- discovered where the shore goes from ankle deep to shoulder deep after about 2 feet.
+- discovered where the shore goes from ankle deep to shoulder deep water after about 2 feet.
 Jumped off the side like I was in a swimming pool.
 And yes the water was 25 degrees and the air was about 34 so it felt like a big, saltwater swimming pool 🙂

 - hopped back on the bus and sadly say goodbye to Turquoise Bay